Details

 Overview

 The Movement for Colonial Freedom was founded in the UK in 1954.
-In 1970 it changed its name to 'Liberation', under which title it is still active.
+The group changed its name to Liberation in 1970 and remains active.

-Set up to campaign against imperialism, segregation and racial discrimination in Britain as well as abroad, it promoted colonial independence and advocated for human rights and global justice.
-The organisation gets a brief mention in Inquiry disclosure in connection witth a mooted prosecution of the IMG magazine Black Dwarf.
+Set up to campaign against imperialism, segregation and racial discrimination in Britain and abroad, the group promoted colonial independence and advocated for human rights and global justice.
+MCF gets a brief mention in Inquiry disclosure in connection with a plan to prosecute the IMG magazine Black Dwarf.

-In 1974, it was one of the groups which organised the counter-NF demonstration at Red Lion Square, where Kevin Gately died.
+In 1974, Liberation was among the groups that organised a counter-demonstration against the National Front at Red Lion Square, leading to clashes in which Kevin Gately was killed.

 Sources:

-School of Oriental and African Studies.
-The Movement for Colonial Freedom & Liberation archive.
+School of Oriental and African Studies: The Movement for Colonial Freedom and Liberation archive.

 Reports